liquity/dev/README.md

 ## Deployment to a Development Blockchain

-**TODO: Check if this is still up to date**

-The Buidler migrations script and deployment helpers deploy all contracts, and connect all contracts to their dependency contracts, by setting the necessary deployed addresses.
+The Buidler migrations script and deployment helpers in `utils/deploymentHelpers.js` deploy all contracts, and connect all contracts to their dependency contracts, by setting the necessary deployed addresses.

 The project is deployed on the Ropsten testnet.